FullPeace/WP-Dhamma-Reference/README.md

 The plugin does not write any information to the database - it simply reads the information already stored and then provides the information in a user-friendly format.

+This plugin hooks into the upload feature in the Media Library in Wordpress (admin), parses the uploaded files and creates Custom Post Types and relevant related Custom Taxonomy terms.

+For MP3 files, the following information is parsed:
+- ID3Tag 'artist' > Speaker (custom taxonomy) term added.
+- ID3Tag 'album' > Series (custom taxonomy) term added.
+- WP attachment post content is copied to the post content of the Talk post that is created.
+- ID3Tags 'comment' and 'length_formatted' are appended to the post content, if available in the file.

+For (e)Books, the plugin creates a new Books post type, allowing upload of:
+- PDF files
+- EPUB files
+- MOBI files

+Additionally, a Bio (biography or profile) post type can be added from the settings.

 ## Installation

 ### Using The WordPress Dashboard

+1. Download the `fullpeace-media-to-post.zip` file
-1. Navigate to the 'Add New' Plugin Dashboard
+2. Navigate to the 'Add New' Plugin Dashboard
-2. Select `FullPeace-Media-To-Post.zip` from your computer
+3. Select `fullpeace-media-to-post.zip` from your computer
-3. Upload
+4. Upload
-4. Activate the plugin on the WordPress Plugin Dashboard
+5. Activate the plugin on the WordPress Plugin Dashboard

 ### Using FTP